 When You Get Home

-Don’t be surprised if your vision is more blurry than usual or otherwise distorted after you remove the protective shields for the first time.
+Don’t be surprised if your vision is more blurry than usual or otherwise distorted after you.
 Even though some patients say they see clearly almost immediately, others have said that they experience vision issues for up to a week.
-It’s also common for eyes to be bloodshot after the surgery, but this should subside within several days.
+It’s also common for eyes to be bloodshot after cataract removal, but this should subside within several days.
 Another possible side effect is a scratchy sensation in the eyes, but this too should only be temporary.

 You’ll probably have an appointment with your eye surgeon within the next day or so to determine that the healing process is moving forward as it should, so be sure to mention anything unusual or concerning during this time.
 Don’t be afraid to ask questions and to ask for clarification if you don’t understand the answer.